chamilo/docs/teacher-guide/course_creation.md

 ![](../.gitbook/assets/images271.png)

-_Illustration 16: Course creation follow-up page_
+_Illustration: Course creation follow-up page_

 However, feedback has been relatively negative about this feature, so we decided to disable it by default in version 1.11 onward.
 Your administrator can still enable this if desired.